 Numeric Scalar Atomic Types

 For the numeric atomic types, scalar instances are represented as follows.
-In all cases a consistent byte-ordering is assumed, but the choice of byte order is at the discretion of the program that generates the serial representation, typically a server program.
+In all cases a consistent byte ordering is assumed, but the choice of byte order is at the discretion of the program that generates the serial representation, typically a server program.